 San Diego Region

 The Blissful Goat

 True to its name, The Blissful Goat is guaranteed to make you feel nothing but bliss during its goat yoga classes.
 Held on a small farm in San Marcos, a city in north San Diego County, the sessions last about one hour and include some time for interacting and taking photos with the goats.
 While the classes provide a great workout, the focus is not so much on teaching participants how to do perfect yoga poses as much as it’s on giving them an opportunity to reconnect with themselves, nature, and—of course—the baby goats surrounding and interacting with them.
-Classes take place every weekend and do not require previous yoga experience, but you must be at least 18 years old to attend.
-Register for classes online; they cost $19 for returning yogis and $24 for first-timers.
+The 75-minute classes take place nearly every weekend and do not require previous yoga experience, but you must be at least 18 years old to attend.
+Register for classes online; they cost $23 for returning yogis and $28 for first-timers.